 Where Dinner Plain really comes into its own is in the winter months.
 Dinner Plain is popular with families looking for a skiing experience.
 The gentle slopes of the Plain are perfect for beginners learning to ski and snowboard.
 Some time spent at The Peashooter toboggan run and building snowmen are family favourites when on the mountain.
 Dinner plain has 1 ski tow

-The all-year-round tubing park that is highly popular with kids and adults alike.
-For the more advanced you can take a trip 20 minutes up the road to Mt Hotham one of Australia’s premier ski destinations
+The all-year-round tubing park is highly popular with kids and adults alike.
+For the more advanced you can take a trip 20 minutes up the road to Mt Hotham one of Australia’s premier ski destinations.

 If you are planning a trip to Dinner Plain the price of accommodation will vary hugely depending on the season you visit.
 The summer months will see you get some real bargains as the snow has